 The Creative Writing Certificate program particularly invites students from outside the Humanities to take our courses.
 Whether you’re studying Architecture or Engineering, Business and Management, Arts or Dance, or programs in Applied, Computer, Cognitive, or Pharmaceutical Sciences, our faculty can find a way to work with you and your creative interests.

-Students earn the certificate by completing 6 courses, starting with ENG207: Introduction to Writing Poetry & Prose, which is a prerequisite.
+Students earn the certificate by completing 6 courses, starting with ENG 350SEM Introduction to Writing Poetry and Fiction, which is a prerequisite.
 A full list of requirements for the certificate can be found here.

 The certificate is awarded concurrently upon completion of all program requirements and completion of a Bachelor’s Degree at the University at Buffalo.
 It cannot be awarded as a stand alone certificate either before or after the student has earned a Bachelor's Degree.